A BYOB Paddle Boat Pub Is About to Launch in DC

 If you hang around Arlington, chances are you’ve seen “trolley pubs” or “pedal pubs”—open-air vehicles powered by a group of cyclers—cruising from bar to bar.
 This fall, a nautical version of the concept is coming to the Potomac River—and this one is BYOB.
 Think bikes meet booze cruise.

 Potomac Paddle Pub comes from 24-year-old Arlington natives Jack Maher and Jack Walten, who met in preschool.
 “We were like, ‘Oh, your name’s, Jack?
 Alright, we’re going to be best friends,'” Maher says.
 “We’ve been best buds ever since.”
-Maher now works for Deloitte, while Walten works a marketing research firm called Mercury Analytics.
+Maher now works for Deloitte, while Walten works at a marketing research firm called Mercury Analytics.

 The duo had seen the land version of the group-powered bikes, and thought it’d be “awesome” on the water.
 “They’re incredibly fun, but you get pretty hot by the end,” Maher says.
 “If you had a little water breeze, got to see the sights, that’d be sweet.”